Algorithmic Trading

 There are two main types of quantitative methods:

-Assumes that the course of future market data will be equal to the statistical mean of past market data.
+(1) Average Forecasting Approach: Assumes that future market data will equal the statistical mean of past data.

-Assumes that the time series follow certain seasonality.
-This approach is particularly useful for financial time series, which include patterns difficult to recognize and predict.
-Naive Forecasting is often used as a benchmark, against which other forecasting models can be compared and filtered.
+(2) Naive Forecasting Approach: Assumes the time series follows certain seasonality.
+This approach is useful for financial time series with complex patterns that are hard to recognize and predict.
+Naive forecasting is often used as a benchmark for comparing other models.

-It is a more sophisticated variation of the Naive Approach.
-It includes an increase or decrease over time, which is called a drift.
+(3) Drift Forecasting Approach: A more advanced version of the Naive Approach, incorporating an increase or decrease over time, called a drift.

 (2) Fundamental Analysis